Chapter 2. Manually scaling a machine set

 If you enabled the cluster-wide proxy and scale up workers not included in

 networking.machineNetwork.cidrfrom the installation configuration, you must add the workers to the Proxy object’s

 noProxyfield to prevent connection issues.

-This process is not applicable to clusters where you manually provisioned the machines yourself.
-You can use the advanced machine management and scaling capabilities only in clusters where the machine API is operational.
+This process is not applicable for clusters with manually provisioned machines.
+You can use the advanced machine management and scaling capabilities only in clusters where the Machine API is operational.

 2.2.
 Scaling a machine set manually

 This guidance is relevant to fully automated, installer-provisioned infrastructure installations.
-Customized, user-provisioned infrastructure installations does not have machine sets.
+Customized, user-provisioned infrastructure installations do not have machine sets.

 Install an OpenShift Container Platform cluster and the

 Log in to